 Commission on Ministry Events

 Discovery Day is an annual one-day program that explores how the four orders of ministry in the Episcopal Church — laity, deaconate, priesthood, and bishop — complement and support each other.
 Discovery Day is followed by a 12 week Inquirers Group program for those who wish to delve more deeply into the work of the four orders of ministry.
 The programs are open to all interested lay persons.
 Individuals considering holy orders must participate in both programs.
-The 2017 Discovery Day will be held Saturday, May 13, 2017 at St. Paul’s/San Pablo, Salinas.
+The 2017 Discovery Day was held on Saturday, May 13.

 COM-Inquirers-Group-Guide – This document is a guide for those who will be convening and attending Inquirers Groups, which continue the discernment process after attending Discovery Day.